Skip to main content

 NAME K8S-VERSION K8S-CLUSTER REGION ZONE READY IDLE STANDBY

-kind-workload-1 1.22 workload-1 True True False
+wlc-1 1.28 wlc-1 True True False

-kind-workload-2 1.22 workload-2 True True False
+wlc-2 1.28 wlc-2 True True False

-Manifests used in this tutorial can be found in examples directory in try-nova repository.
+Manifests used in this tutorial can be found in the examples directory in try-nova repository.
 If you installed Nova from release tarball, you should have those manifests already.

 clusterSelector: